ReadAlongs/Studio/README.md

     conda install ffmpeg
     conda install git

-You can then run the pip install commands below and use readalongs, all from the Anaconda Prompt.
+You can then run the pip install and git commands below, and use readalongs, all from the Anaconda Prompt.

 ##### The hard way

-This procedure is for experts only, as it can be quite difficult to configure correctly.
+If you know what you're doing, you can install the dependencies directly on your machine:

  - Install Python3 for Windows.
  - Install [FFmpeg builds for Windows](https://ffmpeg.zeranoe.com/builds/) ([alternative instructions](https://windowsloop.com/install-ffmpeg-windows-10/)).